-A few key friction points to adoption can be minimized through a combination of technology and processes.
-For readers with knowledge of continuous integration (CI) and continuous deployment (CD) or DevOps processes, the following will be familiar.
+Some obstacles to adoption can be minimized through a combination of technology and processes.
+For readers with knowledge of CI/CD or DevOps processes, the following CI/CD pipeline processes will be familiar.
 This article establishes a starting point for cloud adoption teams that fuels innovation and feedback loops.
-In the future, this starting point might foster more robust CI/CD or DevOps approaches as the products and teams mature.
+This starting point might foster more robust CI/CD or DevOps approaches as the products and teams mature.

 As described in Measure for customer impact, positive validation of any hypothesis requires iteration and determination.
-You'll experience far more failures than wins during any innovation cycle.
-This is expected.
-However, when a customer need, hypothesis, and solution align at scale, the world changes quickly.
-This article aims to minimize technical spikes that slow innovation but still make sure you keep a few solid best practices in place.
+This CI/CD article aims to minimize technical spikes that slow innovation, while making sure you keep best practices in place.
 Doing so will help the team design for future success while delivering on current customer needs.

-The primary objective of the Innovate methodology is to build customer partnerships and accelerate feedback loops, which will lead to market innovations.
+The primary goal of the Innovate methodology is to build customer partnerships and accelerate feedback loops, which lead to market innovations.
 The following image and sections describe initial implementations that support this methodology.

 - Shared solution: Establish a centralized repository for all aspects of the solution.

 - Feedback loops: Make sure that feedback loops can be managed consistently through iterations.

 - Continuous integration: Regularly build and consolidate the solution.

 - Reliable testing: Validate solution quality and expected changes to ensure the reliability of your testing metrics.

 - Solution deployment: Deploy solutions so that the team can quickly share changes with customers.